hornsilk/morrowind_voroni/README.md

 Running this looks like typing `python main.py` into the command line.
 You will need to install a few python packages (it will ask for them why you try to run it) by typing `python -m pip install opencv-python` (with `opencv-python` replaced by whatever other packages you are missing).

+To add in new Intervention points, look at `coord.json` and edit it by hand. `notes.txt` has a bit of guidance on using the Creation Set to list all of them for you with the exact cells.

 If you want to change the area highlighted for current TR releases, you can run `release_clicker.py`.
 Controls are `left click` to add a cell to the release area, `right click` to remove it, `middle button` to every displayed cell, and `esc` to move to the next map.
 This updates the (raw) list of cells in `release_lookup_list.json`, so you could also just edit this by hand.

 Maps are spliced together using current and future versions of the TR map, using `hack_maps.py`.
 Kudos to @Taniquetil for incredibly consistent map style that I could just use opencv to splice them as rectangles and not have to muck around in photoshop.